PhenoApps/Field-Book/docs/source/field-book.rst

 Getting Started
 ---------------
-Field Book can be downloaded from `Google Play <https://play.google.com/store/apps/details?id=com.tracker.fieldbook>`_ or can be installed manually from `GitHub <https://github.com/PhenoApps/Field-Book/releases>`_.
+Field Book can be downloaded from `Google Play <https://play.google.com/store/apps/details?id=com.tracker.fieldbook>`_ or can be installed manually from the `GitHub releases <https://github.com/PhenoApps/Field-Book/releases>`_ page.
 After installing the app, all permissions should be accepted so that the app is able to read/write data and access device features.
 Once permissions are accepted, sample data can optionally be loaded.
 This will import three sample fields and a list of sample traits.
 All of the images in this manual utilize the sample data included with Field Book.

 Structure
 ---------